vanderoffice/CA-Strategy/Executive Draft/03-talent-development.md

 - Review of statewide modernization roadmap
 - Input on Fellowship curriculum and improvements
 - Mentoring of current Fellows

+**Statewide Advisory Services:**

+Senior Fellows are available to provide advisory support to any state department or agency:

+- **Consultation requests:** Departments may request Senior Fellow expertise through ODI
+- **Advisory engagements:** Short-term advisory support (hours to days) on specific modernization challenges
+- **Expert matching:** ODI maintains a directory of Senior Fellow expertise areas to match advisors with departmental needs
+- **No-cost consultation:** Initial advisory consultations provided at no cost to requesting departments
+- **Extended engagements:** Longer advisory relationships arranged through interagency agreements or TMO coordination

 **Sustainability Model:**